 Sharpening knives: theory and rules, making sharpeners with your own hands for various purposes.
-We are not stupid!
-Knife sharpeners that will free you from the man's work
+Let's not be stupid!
+Devices for sharpening knives that will free you from men's work Device for manual sharpening of knives

-Do-it-yourself knife sharpener is very useful in the household.
+A DIY knife sharpener will be very useful in the household.

-With the help of fairly simple ones, you can accurately and safely sharpen cutting tools, which is simply necessary in the kitchen, fishermen and hunters, in the workshop.
+With the help of fairly simple ones, you can carefully and safely sharpen cutting tools, which is simply necessary in the kitchen, fishermen and hunters, and in the workshop.

-Of course, sharpeners a wide range available in stores, but homemade devices get rid of extra costs.
+Of course, sharpeners in wide range are offered in stores, but homemade devices will save you from unnecessary costs.

-A dull knife is a torment for the hostess when she cuts bread, cooks food, butchers meat.
-Cutting them is not only difficult, but also dangerous, because. exactly blunt instruments are more likely to cause injury.
-It makes no sense to prove the need for a sharp blade for a fisherman, hunter, shoemaker, etc. Everyone is absolutely clear that the knife requires periodic sharpening.
+A dull knife is a torment for a housewife when she slices bread, cooks food, or cuts meat.
+Cutting with them is not only difficult, but also dangerous, because... exactly blunt instruments are more likely to cause injuries.
+There is no point in proving the need for a sharp blade for a fisherman, hunter, shoemaker, etc. It is absolutely clear to everyone that a knife requires periodic sharpening.
 Another thing is how to provide it.

 Many people use tools such as abrasive stones, emery wheels and sandpaper, files.
-Most often, for these purposes, abrasive or grinding bars are purchased, and the procedure itself is carried out “by eye”.
-After such sharpening, the knife becomes sharp, but also dulls quickly enough.
+Most often, abrasive or grinding stones are purchased for these purposes, and the procedure itself is carried out “by eye.”
+After such sharpening, the knife becomes sharp, but also dulls quite quickly.

 Why is this happening?
-The blade of the knife is made of various steels, has different thicknesses and sharpening parameters.
-The process of high-quality sharpening should completely restore the shape of the blade, and only in this case its sharpness will meet the planned standards.
+The knife blade is made of various steels, has different thicknesses and sharpening parameters.
+The process of high-quality sharpening should completely restore the shape of the blade, and only in this case will its sharpness meet the planned standards.

-It is very difficult even for professionals to ensure uniform sharpening without fixing the position and guide elements.
+Ensuring uniform sharpening without fixing the position and guide elements is very difficult even for professionals.
 The task is much easier when using special devices that allow you to stabilize the processing mode (loads, directions, speed).

-For mechanization of rather laborious work, it is better to use appropriate grinding machines.
-Both fixtures and machines can be made by hand.
+To mechanize rather labor-intensive work, it is better to use appropriate sharpening machines.
+Both devices and machines can be made with your own hands.

-When carrying out the correct sharpening of the knife, the main condition must be met - forming a sharp edge of the blade while maintaining its shape, which is ensured by the removal of metal at a certain angle.
+When properly sharpening a knife, the basic condition must be met: forming a sharp edge of the blade while maintaining its shape, which is ensured by removing metal at a certain angle.

-Turning is carried out with abrasive material, which has a different grain size.
-Its choice is determined by the strength characteristics of steel.
+Turning is carried out with an abrasive material that has different grain sizes.
+Its choice is determined by the strength characteristics of the steel.
 Proper sharpening implies a certain order of work.

 Sharpening angle

-The effectiveness and quality of the event under consideration is limited by the fundamental parameter - the angle of sharpening.
-Depending on the purpose, the knives have the following meanings:
+The effectiveness and quality of the event under consideration is limited by a fundamental parameter - the sharpening angle.
+Depending on their purpose, knives have the following meanings:

 • have the smallest angle straight razors– (7-11)°;